isabella232/experience-manager-brand-portal.pt-BR/help/using/accelerated-download.md

 >[!NOTE]
 >
->Há uma limitação conhecida no aplicativo cliente Aspera Connect de que nenhum prompt para selecionar o local de download será exibido se **[!UICONTROL Sempre perguntar onde salvar arquivos]** baixados estiver ativado na guia [!UICONTROL Transferências] dentro de [!UICONTROL Preferências].
+>There is a known limitation in Aspera Connect client application that no prompt to select download location appears if **[!UICONTROL Always ask me where to save downloaded files]** is enabled under the tab [!UICONTROL Transfers] within [!UICONTROL Preferences].
 Antes de qualquer download começar, forneça o local na caixa de texto **[!UICONTROL Salvar arquivos baixados para]**.

 ## Uso do acelerador de arquivos no navegador Microsoft Edge {#using-file-accelerator-on-microsoft-edge-browser}